 People with an Enneagram type five personality tend to be curious, independent, and observant in their behavior.
 They love to pursue knowledge and seek a deeper understanding of the world around them.
 They often prefer privacy and time alone to think, which may lead them to withdraw from others.

 Type Fives fear being useless or incompetent.
-They have a deeply rooted paranoia that they are less able to do things than other people, so they want to understand the world in order to have more of an advantage.
+They have a deeply rooted paranoia that they are less able to do things than other people and therefore seek to fully understand the world in order to have more of an advantage.

 Thinkers often guard themselves by withdrawing from others, both emotionally and physically.
 This may make them feel safer, but can also lead to loneliness.

-In summary, Enneagram 5 personality types tend to...
+In summary, Enneagram Type 5 personalities tend to...

 Every personality archetype has strengths and blind spots, and these are often amplified in professional settings where we often encounter a diverse group of people with vastly different backgrounds and value systems.

 Strengths that are typically associated with the Enneagram Type 5 personality include...